 As with any trip to a large city, you’ll need to prepare your budget before you go.
-Sure, there are plenty of free things to do in Chicago, but you’ll still want to visit the Windy City’s main attractions – especially if it’s your first trip here.
+Sure, there are plenty of free things to do in Chicago, but you’ll still want to visit the Windy City’s main attractions – especially if it’s your first trip there.

-The Chicago CityPASS is typically a good option.
+The Chicago CityPASS is a good option.
 When used correctly, this sightseeing pass can save you hundreds – but it isn’t right for everybody.
 Is the Chicago CityPASS a good deal for you?
 Let’s find out!

 Chicago CityPASS Review: How It Works